career

 Vercel makes deploying Next.js applications straightforward.
 Deploy Previews are a particularly valuable feature, enabling us to test and review changes before merging to production.

 For Next.js upgrades and with minimal configuration, I established two environments (main and app2), each running a different Next.js version.
-This setup facilitates canary deployments and production testing of new features.
+This setup enabled incremental upgrades from Next.js 14 to 15, and from 15 to 16.

 CI/CD